 You or your partner make unilateral decisions.
 When you're in a codependent relationship, you or your partner may feel like you "know best."
 You may make appointments for your partner, try to decide what they eat or when they sleep, or want to tell them how to behave.
 If you've ever been called bossy or controlling, codependent might be a more accurate word.

 Conflict is a minefield.
-If you're codependent, you may be overly agreeable and/or defensive when you have disagreements. agree with everything he or she says.
-When you disagree with your partner, he or she gets upset and takes offense.
+If you're codependent, you may be overly agreeable and/or defensive when you have disagreements.
+You might feel that you need to agree with everything your partner says.
+When you disagree with them, they often get upset or take offense.

 You or your partner blame each other when things go wrong.
 In a codependent relationship, neither partner takes responsibility only for themselves and their own actions.
 You may find yourself blaming your partner for any conflict, large or small, or being blamed by them.

 You have trouble saying no. Even if you're tired, overwhelmed, or need time to yourself, you may have trouble saying no. You might know you don't have the time or desire to help out or socialize, but say yes anyway because of guilt or simply because it's a habit.

 How To Stop Being Codependent